lexibank/tlopo/out/vol3/chapter7.md

 <a id="p-204"></a>

-The glosses in the cognate set below imply that PCP &ast;bau had the meaning which it re- tains in Wayan Fijian: 'Tree … taxon: generic, includes species of Burckella, Manilkara, Palaquium and Planchonella (Sapotaceae)' ([Pawley & Sayaba 2003](../references.md#source-PawleyandSayaba2003); see also ch.3, [§3.1](#s-3-1)).
+The glosses in the cognate set below imply that PCP &ast;bau had the meaning which it retains in Wayan Fijian: 'Tree … taxon: generic, includes species of Burckella, Manilkara, Palaquium and Planchonella (Sapotaceae)' ([Pawley & Sayaba 2003](../references.md#source-PawleyandSayaba2003); see also ch.3, §3 .1).
 They are all medium to large rain forest trees of the family Sapotaceae.
-I had hesitated to assume that Teop bau 'Leea tetramera' is cognate, as L. tetramera is a shrub, but Will Mc- Clatchey (pers. comm.) argues that all the plants listed below except Guettarda speciosa are hardwoods from which a useful club could be made and that this fact is central to the def- inition of the taxon.
-This being so, it is possible that POc &ast;bau is identical with POc &ast;bou 'Fagraea spp.' (ch.5, [§5.6](#s-5-6)).
+I had hesitated to assume that Teop bau 'Leea tetramera' is cognate, as L. tetramera is a shrub, but Will Mc-Clatchey (pers. comm.) argues that all the plants listed below except Guettarda speciosa are hardwoods from which a useful club could be made and that this fact is central to the definition of the taxon.
+This being so, it is possible that POc &ast;bau is identical with POc &ast;bou 'Fagraea spp.' (ch.5, §5.6).

 <table>
 <tr>